D-JaP/WasteCounting/README.md

 &emsp;3.
 Use create_json.py to generate the json file which contains the path to the images.

+## Data preparing
+We use Labelbox to annotate data.

 ## Training
 In command line: